lizchiduku/Elizabeth_Chiduku_PuzzleJava/README.md

 # Elizabeth_Chiduku_PuzzleJava
 #classes: Collections and Random.
-#shuffle and sort a collection to get a random output.
+#shuffle and sort a collection to get a random output.#
+#Practice Array and ArrayList.
+#Implementing algorithms in Java and loops
+#Collections and random classes